sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-scikit-learn-models.rst

 ==============================

 Scikit-Learn models are persisted with pickle.
-Fire Insights has processors to save and load the pickle files.
+Sparkflows has processors to save and load the pickle files.

 Visit the link given below for more information on pickle format: